-• Dr. Jean-Michel Nunzi (pictured above) and his graduate student team receives \$55,000 from the Scheme for Promotion of Academic and Research Collaboration (SPARC).
+Dr. Jean-Michel Nunzi (pictured above) and his graduate student team receives \$55,000 from the Scheme for Promotion of Academic and Research Collaboration (SPARC).
 The research in Durgapur is on the design and fabrication of hybrid nanostructured organic field-effect transistors for environmental and biofluid detection and monitoring.

-• Dr. Jessop's (pictured left) technology purification technology, also known as forward osmosis, is one step closer to commercial success.
+Dr. Jessop's (pictured left) technology purification technology, also known as forward osmosis, is one step closer to commercial success.
 This highly energy efficient technology featured in the Queen's Gazette removes many pollutants and impurities from waste water.
 The technology could be of great interest to the chemical industry, municipalities, factories, etc. and would change the waste water to fresh water available for re-use or discharge.

-• Dr. Kevin Stamplecoskie (pictured left) receives the 2019 ThermoFisher Scientific Spectroscopy Award at the 63rd International Conference on Analytical Sciences and Spectroscopy in Montreal, Quebec.
+Dr. Kevin Stamplecoskie (pictured left) receives the 2019 ThermoFisher Scientific Spectroscopy Award at the 63rd International Conference on Analytical Sciences and Spectroscopy in Montreal, Ouebec.

-• Diane Beauchemin's graduate student group wins the following prizes: Alastair Kierulf, PhD candidate, receives the Burgener Research Graduate Student Travel Award at the 63rd International Conference on Analytical Sciences and Spectroscopy; Calvin Palmer, MSc Candidate, receives the prize for the second-best poster at the same conference; Margaret MacConnachie and Andrew Williams, both MSc Candidates receives the best and second-best poster prizes during Spectr'Atom 2019 conference. same conference; Margaret MacConnachie and Andrew Williams, both MSc Candidates receives the best and second-best poster prizes during Spectr'Atom 2019 conference.
+Diane Beauchemin's graduate student group wins the following prizes: Alastair Kierulf, PhD candidate, received the Burgener Research Graduate Student Travel Award at the 63rd International Conference on Analytical Sciences and Spectroscopy; Calvin Palmer, MSc Candidate, received the prize for the second-best poster at the same conference; Margaret MacConnachie and Andrew Williams, both MSc Candidates received the best and second-best poster prizes during Spectr'Atom 2019 conference.

-Photo Above: Diane Beauchemin receiving awarded prize
+Photo Above: Dr. Beauchemin, presenting awarded prize

-• Dr. Amanda Bongers (pictured right) joins the Department of Chemistry as an Assistant Professor in
+Dr. Amanda Bongers (pictured right) joins the Department of Chemistry as an Assistant